stefan-it/model-garden-lms/BERT-Pretraining.md

 ## Vocab Generation

-In the next step, we will train a WordPiece vocabulary using the Tokenizers library.
+Next, we will train a WordPiece vocabulary using the Tokenizers library.
 We use the complete FineWeb and FineWeb-Edu corpora for training our 64k vocab:

 ```python
 from pathlib import Path